The Library Budget and the Battle for Access to Information

 - Some publishers base their subscription costs on Carnegie Classification; As Boise State’s Carnegie status has risen, so has the cost of retaining existing subscriptions

-The resulting impact of this challenge?
+The resulting impact of this challenge by 2019?

 - Funding for new materials to support new degrees & research is non-existent; although the Library maintains a list of pending requests for new materials from faculty & academic departments, it is unlikely that any of these will be purchased